antonfirsov/docs/2020/04-Apr/dotnet5-preview2/introdicing-source-generators.md

 }
 ```

+**Note: you will currently need to restart Visual Studio to see IntelliSense and get rid of errors with the early tooling experience**

 There are many more things you can do with Source Generators than just something simple like this:

 * Automatically implement interfaces for classes with an attribute attached to them, such as `INotifyPropertyChanged`